temperlang/temperlang-blog/posts/generically-speaking.md

 This generics scheme has a few unintended, nice properties:

 - One can pass a different *Comparison* into *leastElementOf*.
 For example, you can define a generic *reverseComparison* function that wraps a *Comparison* and negates its result, and pass that in.
 - A Temper backend author can connect the *interface Comparison*.
-For example, the Temper *Comparison\<T\>* could connect directly to *java.util.Comparator\<T\>* in the Java backend separately from any of the types that support comparison.
+For example, the Temper *Comparison&lt;T&gt;* could connect directly to *java.util.Comparator&lt;T&gt;* in the Java backend separately from any of the types that support comparison.

 ## Summary and Conclusions